At their peak, the docks in Cardiff were exporting around 11 million tonnes of coal a year.

 The price of the world’s coal was determined here.

 Over a 70-year period Cardiff docks were always being extended to give more capacity for greater numbers of ships, which were in turn growing from small sailing vessels to much bigger steam vessels

 These vessels were taking their precious cargo literally all over the world.

 These vessels were also returning with a precious resource – people.
 Ships companies were recruited from foreign ports of call and on arrival some stayed in Cardiff mainly in the area that became known as Tiger Bay.

 People from more than 50 nations made Tiger Bay one of the oldest and most diverse multicultural communities in the UK.

 In recent years, images, oral histories and other archive material relating to social, cultural and economic history of Tiger Bay and Cardiff Docklands have been collected by various organisations and groups.
 As part of the redevelopment of Cardiff Coal Exchange to form the Exchange Hotel, a generous offer of space has been made that will enable this material to be brought together and become more available through exhibitions, talks, education programmes, school visits and other activities.

 The aim is to promote the heritage and cultural diversity of Tiger Bay and Cardiff Docklands.

-Our archive is not well sorted or cataloged.
-A successful application to Heritage Lottery Fund allows us to put in place the project "Tiger Bay - Preserving the Stories" which will means that not only can this be put right but also more stories can be collected.
+Our archive was not well sorted or catalogued.
+A successful application to National Lottery Heritage Fund allowed us to put in place the project "Tiger Bay - Preserving the Stories" which means that not only are we putting this right but also more stories can be collected.
 More information can be found in Tiger Bay Times - here

 If you are interested in helping with this project, complete the form below and we will be in touch.